yveskerwyn/jumpscale/2-remote_ays_setup.md

 portal_host.prefab.tools.git.pullRepo("https://github.com/Jumpscale/ays9.git", branch=branch)
 ```

-In the last command above we also clone the ays9 repository because of some file dependencies.
+In the last command here above we also clone the ays9 repository because of some file dependencies.

 Or use the same host:
 ```python